30 July 2008

 - Cameron Diaz: If this photo of Cameron Diaz isn’t legendary now, it will be soon.
 Shot for the cover of the May 2008 Hollywood UK “GQ” edition, Diaz shows off a buff body and an extensive set of legs.
 Not bad for an actress who, at 35, could be considered out of her prime.

 Although these shots may forever be known as some of the most famous swimsuits in history, nothing is more memorable than a one of a kind swimsuit.
-Visit CustomizedGirl.com and customize your suit today!
+Visit CustomizedGirl.com and make your custom swimsuit!

 23 July 2008